 When it comes to insurance companies, the fiduciary responsibility of the management takes a two-pronged direction.
 As they deal with the policyholders’ money, insurers have to be cautious not just about their own management but also the way the companies where the funds are invested, conduct their business.
 Failure in achieving would amount the interest of the insurance company.

 The insurance company has a fiduciary duty towards the stakeholders.
-The regulated body i.e IRDAI have issued the comprehensive Corporate Governance Guidelines in 2016 to confirm the good governance under insurance industry.
+The regulated body i.e IRDAI has issued the comprehensive Corporate Governance Guidelines in 2016 to confirm good governance under the insurance industry.